 The Walking Mansion

-A group consisting of İstanbul Municipality teams and technical staff first dug the ground and reached the foundation, then put the mansion on rails that were brought from İstanbul and moved it away from the tree by 4.80 meters on Aug.10, 1930.
+A technical staff first dug the ground and reached the foundation, then put the mansion on rails that and moved it away from the tree by 4.80 meters on Aug.10, 1930.
 Thus, the great plane tree evaded being cut down.

-It is possible to see about 7 thousand different plant species in the arboretum founded on a land of 13.5 hectares.
-Türkiye's first private arboretum, or botanical garden, Karaca Arboretum was founded by Hayrettin Karaca.
+It is possible to see about 7 thousand different plant species in the arboretum founded on 13.5 hectares.
+Türkiye's first private arboretum, or botanical garden, Karaca Arboretum (Karaca Arboretumu) was founded by Hayrettin Karaca.

-In June 2004, Karaca Arboretum was awarded an award that had been previously given to 14 arboretum or collection gardens by the International Dendrology (Tree Science) Society.
+In June 2004, Karaca Arboretum was awarded by the International Dendrology (Tree Science) Society.

-If you are ready to bear witness to the Byzantine period, you will definitely want to see this building which was used as a bathhouse in the 8th century AD and as a church in the 8th-9th century AD.
+If you are interested in the Byzantine period, you will definitely want to see this building which was used as a bathhouse in the 8th century BCE and as a church in the 8th-9th century CE.

 The church was built in the early Byzantine period, and a double narthex and apsis were added later.
-The plan of the building is in the form of a cross and it has a wide door.
-In the middle section, there is a hooped dome with eight windows.
-The church is a different example of the free-cross plan.
+The building is in cross shape form with a wide door.
+In the middle section, there is a ringed dome with eight windows.

-There are also ruins of an ancient harbor and aqueducts on Çiftlikköy coast where the Black Church is located.
+There are also ruins of an ancient harbor and aqueducts on Çiftlikköy coast where the Black Church (Kara Kilise) is located.

-Kurşunlu Bath was built 16 centuries ago by Emperor Justinian during the Byzantine period.
-Over time, it was damaged due to reasons such as disasters and wars and buried in the ground, however it was restored in 1900 at the order of Ottoman Sultan Abdulhamit II.
-Since the top of the bath is covered with lead, it is called Kurşunlu which means "with lead."
+Kurşunlu Bath (Kurşunlu Hamamı) was built 16 centuries ago by Emperor Justinian during the Byzantine period.
+Over time, it was damaged by wars and buried in the ground, however it was restored in 1900 by the order of Ottoman Sultan Abdulhamid II.
+Since the top of the bath is covered with lead, it is called kurşunlu which means "leaded".

 Termal Atatürk Mansion

-Atatürk Mansion was built by architect Professor S. Hakkı Eldem in the Termal district of Yalova.
+Atatürk Mansion (Atatürk Köşkü) was built by Architect Professor S. Hakkı Eldem in the Termal district of Yalova.
 The mansion was built in 38 days with two floors, by using only wood.
-After its construction was completed, Iranian King Reza Pahlavi became the first guest to visit the mansion.
+After its construction was completed, Iranian Shah Reza Pahlavi became the first guest to visit the mansion.

 It is thought to have been built by Rüstem Pasha (1500 - 1561), the grand vizier of Süleyman the Magnificent, as a complex which consists of a mosque, inn and bath.
 Its date of construction is uncertain.
 Only the mosque and baths have survived from the complex.